 This CSIX implementation is an ideal addition to a Network Processor or Traffic Manager implementation on a Virtex device, as the slice count is very small.
-A fast (~166MHz) CSIX interface implemented in an FPGA is a cost saving alternative to an ASIC solution.
+A fast (~166 MHz or ~180 MHz) CSIX interface implemented in an FPGA is a cost saving alternative to an ASIC solution.